icaps2023/icaps2023.github.io/content/program/overview.md

 - July 11-13 2023	Main Conference
 - July 14-16, 2023	Symposium on Combinatorial Search (SoCS)

-## Additional information about the program
+## Additional Information about the Program

 - A total of 12 **Workshops** have been accepted to ICAPS 2023.
 Check the [workshop page](https://icaps23.icaps-conference.org/program/ws_overview) for additional information about their organization.